NilangaChandimal/NilangaChandimal/README.md

 ## 💼 Professional Overview

 Passionate **System Developer** with expertise in AI, Web Development, and Cloud Computing.
-Currently pursuing my undergraduate degree at Eastern University while continuously expanding my technical skills in the MERN stack and beyond.
+I have completed my undergraduate degree in Computer Science from Eastern University and continue to expand my technical skills in the MERN stack and beyond.

 ## 🔍 About Me